-That said, there's a lot of ways latkes can go wrong.
+That said, there are a lot of ways latkes can go wrong.
 If you're looking to step up your latke game, this guide has everything you need to know, from ingredients to equipment to technique.

 What Makes a Perfect Latke?

-A lot of the problems in latkecraft stem from a misunderstanding of what a latke is.
+A lot of the problems in latke-craft stem from a misunderstanding of what a latke is.
 To start, it's not a potato pancake.
-Potato pancakes have a creamy, almost mashed potato-like center with a thin, golden, crisp exterior.
-Latkes, on the other hand, should have a deeply browned crust with whispy, lacy edges.
+Potato pancakes have a creamy, almost mashed-potato-like center, with a thin, golden, crisp exterior.
+Latkes, on the other hand, should have a deeply browned crust, with wispy, lacy edges.

 Latkes also aren't hash browns.
-Hash browns are all about crispy, burnished crust, with just enough potatoey center to gain a third dimension and a little give.
-A latke's interior should be plump and slightly cakey but yielding, with recognizably rustic stands of potato intertwined with onion.
+Hash browns are all about crispy, burnished crust, with just enough potato-y center to gain a third dimension and a little give.
+A latke's interior should be plump and slightly cakey, but yielding, with recognizably rustic strands of potato intertwined with onion.

-As for the onion, I find yellow globe-shaped Spanish varieties are the best.
-They have some seriously funky allium flavor to jazz up mild potatoes.
+As for the onion, I find that globe-shaped Spanish yellow varieties are the best.
+They have some seriously funky allium flavor to jazz up the mild potatoes.

 While our grandmothers probably fried up latkes with whatever tools they had on hand, we have the luxury of options.
-When it comes to tools to shred and fry your latkes, luxury is good.
+When it comes to tools for shredding and frying your latkes, luxury is good.

-I'm a fan of cast iron for frying latkes, because it retains heat so well, which translates into less fussing with temperatures once you start frying.
+I'm a fan of cast iron skillet for frying latkes because it retains heat so well, which translates into less fussing with temperatures once you start frying.
 I've fried latkes side by side in cast iron and stainless steel pans, and cast iron produces a deeper, more burnished crust that I love.
-Stainless steel requires, in my experience, continual adjustment to both the stove and the latkes, and the results are never as pretty.
+In my experience, stainless steel requires continuous adjustment to both the stove and the latkes, and the results are never as pretty.